Pegietix/Bounce-Tkinter/README.md

 ### Thoughts
-   At first this was supposed to be small, 100-ish line, single-file project, but turned out a little bigger than expected.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; At first this was supposed to be small, 100-ish line, single-file project, but turned out a little bigger than expected.
 I should have written it with that in mind from the beginning, the final code would be much clearer.

-   I wrote this project before I read "Clean Code" book - now I would write it in much more clean and intuitive way, especially when it comes to naming functions.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; I wrote this project before I read "Clean Code" book - now I would write it in much more clean and intuitive way, especially when it comes to naming functions.